PeachyTree/shiro/README.md

 ### Emoji IDs (All of them are totally optional!)
 * `BAN_EMOJI_ID=` is used by the Moderation commands `ban` and `forceban`.
 * `FEEDBACK_EMOJI_ID=` is used by the Core command `feedback`.
-* `GEM_EMOJI_ID=` is used by the Economy commands.
-As example, Celestia uses Gems as currency system, aka a custom Gem emoji to actually display the currency.
 * `KICK_EMOJI_ID=` is used by the Moderation command `kick`.
 * `REPORT_EMOJI_ID=` is used by the Moderation command `report`.
 * `WARN_EMOJI_ID=` is used by the Moderation command `warn`.